eventure/hide.client.linux/serviceScripts/api.md

   }
 }
 ```
-For issuing an Access-Token the JSON might look like:
+For issuing an Access-Token the configuration JSON might look like:
 ```
 {
   "Rest": {